-Protein: cubed ham; chopped salami (or any other cured meat); leftover chicken; canned tuna; shrimp; cubed or crumbled cheese; hard boiled eggs
+Protein: cubed ham; chopped salami (or any other cured meats); leftover chicken; canned tuna; shrimp; cubed or crumbled cheese; hard boiled eggs.

 Vegetables: pickled vegetables (giardiniera); sliced black or green olives; corn; peas; sun-dried tomatoes; artichoke hearts; or any other leftover vegetables lurking in your fridge!

-Toss in some freshly chopped herbs and you’ve got dinner!
 On a hot summer day this salad makes a satisfying meal.
 It can also be a side dish at your next barbecue or part of a buffet table at any gathering.
 You can easily multiply the ingredients to feed a crowd.
 If you’re looking for other salad suggestions for your gatherings, this kale salad is also popular with my guests!

 - 1 cup long grain rice